Ganrokh/100-days-of-code/log.md

 **Today's Progress:** First introduction to RegEx.

 **Thoughts:** RegEx is interesting.
 All the little snytaxes are interesting.
 The concept is easy to grasp, it's just hard understanding all of the different little Syntaxes.
 I appreciate FreeCodeCamp for simplifying everything, but I think some of the challenges regarding certain syntaxes were simplified too much.
 I had to do extra googling to really understand them.
 I have a feeling that I'm going to be studying RegEx a lot just to better understand the syntax.

+### Day 32: Saturday, November 10th, 2018

+**Today's Progress:** First introduction to debugging and data structures.

+**Thoughts:** Data science has always been a massive interest to me.
+I just love looking at data and working with it.
+If I was back in college 6 years ago and I knew that data science was even a field of study, I likely would have pursued it.
+I know that data structures are a very basic concept of data science, but I'm happy to even be at the very tip of the iceberg of the field.
+I can't wait to start the algorithm section of FreeCodeCamp.